 Similar to Spišská Nová Ves is a lens-shaped main square, enclosed by the Hlavná street (main street).
-Here most of the sights and noteworthy buildings are situated.
+Here most of the sights and interesting buildings are located.

-So there is with the Cathedral of St Elisabeth (Dóm svätej Alžbety) even the largest ecclesiastical edifice in whole Slovakia.
-Next to the cathedral one can find the considerably smaller Saint Michael Chapel (Kaplnka svätého Michala or Kostol svätého Michala), which served mainly as a mausoleum since its erection in the 14th century.
+So there is with the Cathedral of St Elisabeth (Dóm svätej Alžbety) even the largest ecclesiastical edifice in Slovakia.
+Next to the cathedral one sees the considerably smaller Saint Michael Chapel (Kaplnka svätého Michala or Kostol svätého Michala), which served mainly as a mausoleum since its erection in the 14th century.

-And a little further southwards on the square one can also take a look at some underground medieval walling of Košice (for a small entrance fee).
+And a little further southwards on the square one can also take a look at underground medieval walling for a small entrance fee.

-The night between 26th and 27th of February, heavy snowfall occurred, so I had eventually two completely different-looking sets of photos after barely two days in the city.
+The night between 26th and 27th of February slight snowfall occurred somewhat unexpectedly, so I had two different-looking sets of photos eventually after barely two days in the city.

-Further noteworthy sights (among others) are the State Theatre and the “singing fountain”, also to be found on the main square.
+Further sights are, for instance, the State Theatre and the “singing fountain”, also to be found on the main square.